georgiecel/bermuda/README.md

 * Removed a lot of unused code.
 * Minor performance improvements.

-*Atlantis* is named for hilarious enough reasons that the lost city of Atlantis is a story just like the myth of the Bermuda triangle.
+*Flores* is named after the Indonesian island of the same name, where remains of short (a metre tall) humans and unusually small elephants were found.

 ### v1.1 ‘Atlantis’ – August 2015